 • Tertiary transfer from another degree

 This one is a bit tricky as each university has its own set of rules regarding tertiary transfer into medicine.
-I recommend phoning or arranging a meeting with someone at the university to get as much information as possible, as internet searches probably won’t give you correct information.
+I recommend emailing or arranging a meeting with someone at the university to get as much information as possible, as internet searches probably won’t give you correct information.
 For example, at Adelaide Uni, you can literally transfer from any degree into medicine (a friend of mine just transferred into med after doing 2 years of law/commerce).
-You may still have to re-sit UMAT and maintain a good GPA, but sitting UMAT during university is similar to sitting it when you take a year off, as you will have ample time to study and focus on it.
+You still have to re-sit UCAT and maintain a good GPA, but sitting UCAT during university is similar to sitting it when you take a year off, as you will have ample time to study and focus on it.
 You also gain the benefit of trying something else, such as law or another degree, or, if you do a health/biomedical science degree, gaining valuable knowledge before you get into med, putting you ahead of your classmates.

 • Finish an undergrad degree, sit UCAT and/or GAMSAT and do postgraduate medicine

 To get into postgraduate medicine, you have to sit the GAMSAT, which is a 6 hour exam and is more expansive than UCAT.
 Some people are better suited to GAMSAT over UCAT because it tests your science knowledge and writing skills, rather than your ability to recognise patterns and problem solve.
 You will also have to complete a full undergrad degree and maintain a high GPA.
 The benefit of this is that you will gain experiences of chilled out uni life, rather than the hectic uni life of a med student, and also have another degree as a fallback.
 You do not need to do a health/biomedical science degree, as entrance into postgrad med does not depend on which bachelor degree you have at most unis.
 The disadvantage of this route is that it is more expensive and more time consuming than the undergraduate one.